 Though everyone complains about taxes, Hawai’i’s taxation that focuses more on tourists than on property seems like a relatively effective strategy, at least in theory.
 People generally expect to spend more while on vacation, since vacations are a non-necessary, luxury expense.
 Property taxes, however, feel like much less of a choice than going on an expensive vacation.
 Crucially, it is far easier to levy higher taxes when those taxes focus on tourists who don’t vote in the state.

 Part of the reason that property taxes are so useful for local funding is because the federal government does not tax real estate directly; this authority is left to local governments.
 However, this taxing authority of local governments is limited; local governments do not have any authority to levy federal taxes.
 If Hawai’i’s new tax were only levied against tourists who actually disembarked from a cruise ship, there would likely be no constitutional objections; however, this new 11% tax is levied against the cruise ship itself, and is calculated per passenger, whether or not they disembark.
-It’s almost like a property tax levied by a state on housing that is on federal land.
+It’s almost like a property tax levied by a state on housing that is under federal jurisdiction.

 I don’t necessarily think it’s always a bad idea to tax tourists, especially in a state like Hawai’i that has suffered so much recent devastation.
 However, I’m fascinated by how this 11% transient accommodation tax on cruise ships has made it all the way into law, when I can’t find a single argument explaining how it doesn’t violate the Constitution.
 That said, I’m not a lawyer or a legislator… I’m just a real estate licensee whose relevant credentials include having taken an Alaskan cruise once a few years ago.